cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

 removeResource and addResource
 +++++++++++++++++++++++++++++++

-One tool in the developer's arsenal for this purpose are the DeckStore and MatStore functions.
+Though here again the developer is welcome to implement this in any way they like, we recommend a particular paradigm in which the facility has raw materials ('stocks') in pre-precess storage and processed materials ('inventory') in pre-transaction storage.
+A tool in the developer's arsenal for this purpose are the DeckStore and MatStore functions.
+Here we'll utilize the DeckStore class that provides a useful interface for a list of resource objects.

 .. code-block:: cpp